 For testing mobile apps, an emulator may be a desktop application that mimics the hardware and OS of the applications to be tested.
 A simulator does not mimic the hardware/OS, but rather the basic behavior of a device.
 While simulators are usually simpler, they are not as useful as emulators.
 Real device testing checks the functionality of mobile applications to ensure that the app will work as desired.

-Emulators provide better results (vis a vis simulators) as they can be used to test specific situations, and also mimic multiple devices.
-While a lot of device manufacturers create simulators, Emulators are often used more as they are relatively cheaper – specifically if compared to real devices.
+Emulators provide better results (vis–a–vis simulators) as they can be used to test specific situations and also mimic multiple devices.
+While a lot of device manufacturers create simulators, emulators are often used more as they are relatively cheaper – specifically if compared to real devices.

-Emulators & Simulators vs. Mobile Devices
+Emulators & Simulators vs. Mobile devices

 Let us try to compare what provides better benefits in the following scenarios:

-So which is the better option?
+So, which is the better option?

-While both Emulators and Simulators look like great alternatives for testing apps, they have issues that may generate both false positive and negative results, which will surely have a negative impact on the organizations’ ROI.
+While both Emulators and Simulators look like great alternatives for testing apps, they have issues that may generate both false positive and false negative results, which will surely have a negative impact on the organizations’ ROI.
 Another disadvantage is that howsoever much close they may be to the real app, they may still not cover all features/situations and the results obtained may not be as accurate as you would want them to be.

-However, as they always say, it’s never advisable to put all your eggs in one basket.
-All three options have their own benefits, and can be used according to the need, helping the organizations meet their needs.
+Real device testing wins big over either of the two with QA Testing that can check for every possible scenario.
+However, as they always say, it is never advisable to put all your eggs in one basket.
+All three options have their own benefits and can be used according to the need, helping the organizations meet their requirements.